EYELID SURGERY - BLEPHAROPLASTY

-- If you were on the Vita Medica supplement plan you may resume after getting home.
+- If you were on a supplement plan you may resume after getting home.
 No other medication should be taken for the first 10 days after surgery.
 Avoid alcohol while taking any medications.

 - Call your doctors office immediately if you experience any of the following symptoms: Temperature above 101.8°F, shakes and chills, severe unrelieved pain, or bright red blood from the incision site or sudden onset of significant swelling of one or both eyes.

-- If you are given OPHTHALMIC OINTMENT AND/OR EYE DROPS apply as directed by your doctor.
+- If you are given an ophthalmic ointment and/op eye drops apply as directed by your doctor.
 If the ophthalmic ointment gets in your eyes do not be alarmed if your vision becomes blurred, this is a normal occurrence.
 Continue this care until your post-operative visit with your doctor.

 - Drink plenty of fluids.
 It is easy to become dehydrated after surgery.
 Dehydration may cause nausea and dizziness.